Spotting the Early Signs of Alzheimer’s Disease

 • Losing items or putting them in odd places

-What to Expect from the Doctor
+What to Expect From the Doctor

 A checkup for memory loss covers several areas.
 Your doctor may: